Yanka0/weather-dashboard/README.md

 - **OpenWeatherMap API**: API to fetch weather data.
 - **Jest**: Testing framework for writing tests to ensure code quality and reliability.

+## Points to improve (outside scope)

+- **Lat and lon cache**: Save lat and lon in Redux for favorite cities to decrease number of requests.
+- **Localization**: Localization in terms of language change as well as Celsius/Fahrenheit temperature scale.

 ## Installation

 To get started with this project, follow these steps: